• info@al-dirassa.com

 • written expression;

-Arabic reading, grammar and vocabulary
+Reading, grammar and Arabic vocabulary

-Step 2: Practise Arabic translation regularly
+Step 2: practise Arabic-English or Arabic-French translation regularly

 • short articles;